Tech-JI/CourseReview/docs/Setup.md

 6. Make directory for builds of static files: `mkdir staticfiles`

-7. Create .env file for storing secrets.
-The contents should be like:
+7. cp .env.example and rename it .env at root dir.
+The contents of PostgreSQL should be like:

    ```ini
    # PostgreSQL